Rulebox-io/getting-started/examples/people/001_swimming_times.md

-# RBx Examples - Sport 001, Swimming Times
+# RBx Examples - People 001, Swimming Times

 ## Description
 Defines a person object that represents a swimmer including competition entries and times.
 The rules check for ages, length and times in different strokes using a `startsWith` function.